 There are some things you need to consider in developing an exit strategy as listed below:

 1. How long you want to be in a trade

 An exit strategy will vary depending on whether you are there to hold for long or for a short while.
-If you are in a given stock trade for more than one month, then you should be able set your profit targets in several years and this will definitely limit the number of trades you make.
+If you are in a given stock trade for more than one month, then you should be able to set your profit targets in several years and this will definitely limit the number of trades you make.
 It is a good alternative to a flat buy-and-hold strategy because you will have an idea of when to exit the trade.
 It is also advisable to limit your downside potential by locking in profits (using trailing stop-loss points).

-Preserving capital is the primary goal for you long haulers or long-term investors.
+Preserving capital is the primary goal for your long haulers or long-term investors.
 You should also set to take profits in increments over a period of time to reduce volatility while liquidating.
-You should also seek to allow for volatility in order to keep trades to a minimum, if you are in it for a long haul.
+You should also seek to allow for volatility in order to keep trades to a minimum if you are in it for a long haul.
 A trader who's in for a long term should also create an exit strategy that is based on fundamental factors (and indicators) that are geared towards the long term.

 For those aiming at a short term profit or with short term investment goals, it is necessary to set near-term profit targets to execute at opportune times in order to maximize profits.
 The common execution points are pivot point levels, Fibonacci/Gann levels, trend line breaks, and any other technical points.

 Those geared for short term profits and having short term investment goals need to also come up with solid stop-loss points to get rid of holdings that do not perform.
 As a trader with short term goals, you should use technical or fundamental factors affecting the short-term.